|

 bitter sadness as he turned away from the Lake for the final time.

-Father Michael’s confession that he had put off visiting the Holy Land
+Father Michael’s confession that he had put off visiting the Holy Land because he was unsure of what his

-within me and probably others present.
-His discovery that it has made the
+reactions to it would be struck a chord within me and probably others present.
+His discovery that it has made

-New Testament more real than ever made me think again and think hard.
+the New Testament more real than ever made me think again and think hard.

 Lynda Hodges